pulsar-edit/documentation/docs/ide-features/writing-your-own-ide-package.md

     return diagnostic.severity === 4;
   }

-  // And you can also filter code actions before they're showin in an
+  // And you can also filter code actions before they're shown in an
   // `intentions` menu.
   filterCodeActions(commandsOrCodeActions) {
     // Not the most elegant example, but this would be one way of disabling